 The Bellarmine Forum is LMU's annual celebration of the life of the mind, offered by the Bellarmine College of Liberal Arts.
 It consists of interconnected undergraduate courses and events throughout the semester and year.
-In Fall 2017, ACTI has partnered with the Bellarmine Forum to sponsor joint events and programming under the same theme.
-For information on this year's Bellarmine Forum Common Courses and Events, click here.
-For more information about the Bellarmine Forum in general and to learn more about past years' forums, visit the Bellarmine Forum website.
+In Fall 2017, ACTI partnered with the Bellarmine Forum to sponsor joint events and programming under the same theme.
+For information on the 2017 Bellarmine Forum Common Courses and Events, click here.
+For more information about the Bellarmine Forum in general and to learn more about other years' forums, visit the Bellarmine Forum website.

-Shūsaku Endō's novel Silence is LMU's 2017 Common Book.
+Shūsaku Endō's novel Silence was LMU's 2017 Common Book.
 The book offers many opportunities for engagement with themes related to the Idea of the Catholic University in the 21st Century, including faith and doubt, the problem of evil and suffering, Jesuit missionary and educational activities, globalization and the clash of cultures, literature and rhetoric, and the natural world.
-The book will be taught in all Bellarmine Forum courses and provide an opportunity for other courses, faculty, students to interface with the Forum.
+The book was taught in all Bellarmine Forum courses and provided an opportunity for other courses, faculty, students to interface with the Forum.